aptos-labs/developer-docs/docs/nodes/validator-node/operator/node-requirements.md

 For running a validator and validator fullnode is that your hardware spec should be good enough to achieve a 30k peak TPS on mainnet.

-In order to evaluate that, checkout aptos-core repo and install requrired dependencies (See [**cloning aptos-core**](https://aptos.dev/guides/building-from-source#clone-the-aptos-core-repo)).
+In order to evaluate that, checkout aptos-core repo and install required dependencies (See [**cloning aptos-core**](https://aptos.dev/guides/building-from-source#clone-the-aptos-core-repo)).
 Use following commands to run the performance benchmark

 ```